-Malignant melanoma may sometimes arise within a dysplastic naevus, or within a non-dysplastic, otherwise harmless-looking naevus.
+Malignant melanoma may arise within a dysplastic naevus, or within a non-dysplastic, otherwise harmless-looking naevus.

-People with atypical naevi have a slightly higher risk than the general population of developing melanoma, particularly if they have five or more atypical naevi (relative risk is six times that of people without atypical naevi).
+People with 5 or more clinically atypical naevi have a slightly higher risk than the general population of developing melanoma (relative risk is six times that of people without atypical naevi).
 People with FAMM syndrome have an extremely high risk of developing melanoma.

-Atypical naevi are actually harmless (benign) and do not need to be removed.
-However, it is not always easy even for an experienced dermatologist to tell whether a lesion is an atypical naevus or a melanoma, especially if there are atypical features.
+Naevi are harmless (benign) and do not need to be removed.
+It is not always easy even for an experienced dermatologist to tell whether a lesion is a naevus or a melanoma, especially if there are atypical features.
 Dermatoscopy in trained hands may help.
 If in doubt, a suspicious or changing atypical naevus should be removed by excision biopsy.
 A pathologist will usually make the correct diagnosis, although sometimes a second opinion may be required.

 People diagnosed with atypical naevi should be taught how to self-examine their skin for new moles or for changes to existing moles that may indicate melanoma development.
 If you have numerous moles you should visit your family doctor or dermatologist regularly for a thorough skin check.

-It is often helpful to keep photographic records of the naevi; digital archiving at a mole mapping clinic is convenient.
+It is often helpful to keep photographic records of the naevi (preferably with dermatoscopic images); digital archiving at a photographic skin surveillance clinic is convenient.
 The close-up photographs should be repeated from time to time.
-Dermoscopic views enable your dermatologist to detect change early and to determine the significance of any changes.
+Dermatoscopic views enable your dermatologist to detect change early and to determine the significance of any changes.

 © 2018 DermNet New Zealand Trust.